G. M. Durrani: In Peshawar

 The last job Durrani did in Peshawar was at a painter's shop where an artist always used to hum the tunes of the songs composed by highly respected Composer and Actor Rafiq Ghaznavi.
 He also started imitating those songs and got appreciation from the colleagues which inspired him.
 Durrani started practising Rafiq Ghaznavi's songs and assumed him as his master.
 During this time, his father took him to another job at his uncle's motor-part shop.
 But the artist within didn't stay long there and Durrani ran away from home to Lahore, with only 22 rupees in his pocket.

 In Lahore

 In Lahore, Durrani did odd jobs along with singing on radio.
 This brought him fame and passion for radio singing which took him to Delhi first, then to Bombay.
 He came to Bombay (now Mumbai) on 14 April 1935.
 In Mumbai, he somehow got a job at Mumbai Radio Station, and from there he got recognition.
 Filmwallahs started calling on him to sing.

 In Mumbai

 His singing career started from AIR (Akashvani (radio broadcaster)).
-Durrani was discovered by film producer Sohrab Modi.
+Durrani was discovered by film producer Sohrab Modi, when he was approximately 16 years old.
 Modi gave him his first chance around 1935 or 1936 in the movie Said-e-Havas, a historical under the music director, classical musician Bundu Khan, popularly known as "Taan-Talwar" Bundu Khan.
 It was a ghazal, whose words were: